 A business proposal is a document that contains all of the important information about a business, in order to persuade other businesses or investors to buy the product or service or invest in the product or service.

-A proposal could be solicited or unsolicited.
-It usually has a similar structure, regardless of the circumstances.
+Project proposals could be solicited or unsolicited.
+They usually have a similar structure, regardless of the circumstances.

-Some businesses find it complicated to create compelling business proposals, but once you get the hang of it, it’s quite easy to create them.
+Some businesses find it complicated to create compelling project proposals, but once you get the hang of it, it’s quite easy to create them.